pabloviquez/til/adobe/aep/IdentityStrategy.md

 > [!NOTE]
 > The **Identity Graph** is a representation of how the different identifiers relate to each other and how they are used to identify a profile.

 In our example, three identities are tied together by a single event.
-This translates to: `A single customer profile is associated with one event that ties together their Email_LC_SHA256, and ECID`.
+This translates to: `A single customer profile `SWIMMER_ID` is associated with one event that ties together their Email_LC_SHA256, and ECID`.

 > [!TIP]
 > Use the AEP Graph Simulation tool to visualize your identity graph and test different scenarios.